16-Androstene: Background

-ĥĥ== Research Findings ==
+Research Findings

 The 16-Androstene steroid is a compound of interest in various research relating to the topic of steroid-based malodour.
 Most of the research conducted on the 16-Androstene steroid is done by experimentation of boars, often looking at various metabolic pathways and genetics which are similar and different in varying breeds of boars.
 These studies are conducted in order to utilize the research conducted on boars to better understand human axillary odors.
 Research conducted by Gower in 1994 suggested that the 16-Androstene along with other steroids such as the 5α-androstenol and 5α-androstenone, are prevalent in apocrine sweat glands.
 Later research by Austin and Ellis in 2003 revealed through the use of mass spectrometry (MS) and gas chromatography (GC), that the 16-Androstene steroid was present on axillary skin which determined that axillary bacteria are able to create 16-androstenes steroids from the bacteria that had the C16 double bond already present.
 Other research indicates that 3[beta]-hydroxysteroid dehydrogenase (3[beta]-HSD) plays a vital role in the metabolism of androstenone.
 When looking at the adipose tissue of a boar, it was also observed that there were high levels of androstenone when there was a low expression of enzymes, protein and mRNA showing a negative trend.
 Additionally, some research indicates that the presence of the 16-Androstene steroid contributes significantly to the role and function of the liver which is to participate in phase II conjugation metabolism.
 These were some of the research findings from various articles illustrating the role that the 16-Androstene steroid plays in metabolic pathways and genetics.
 All of these research findings are able to assist in better understanding genes, metabolic pathways, and enzymes which will aid in scientists understanding how to diminish boar taint / odor.